V-Sekai/manuals/decisions/20211103-use-platform-called-vfx-reference-platform.md

 ## Positive Consequences <!-- optional -->

-- The problems with platforms are informed by decisions of others in the industry.
+- The problems with #platform are informed by decisions of others in the industry.

 ## Negative Consequences <!-- optional -->

-- Going outside the platform is risky.
+- Going outside the #platform is risky.

 ## Option graveyard: <!-- same as above -->